1. Introduction to the website

 ~ Learning the craft

-~ A thorough awareness and exposure to classic and contemporary poetry, etc. etc.
+~ A thorough awareness and exposure to classic and contemporary poetry

 These fundamental things must be completed before considering publishing.